aedorian/blug/projects.markdown

     <td class="desc">
     <h2>Compression software</h2>
     <p class="pdesc">
+    Project for an advanced C class.
 Based on Huffman-coding compression.
 Users can compress files into a custom archive and decompress it.
     </p>
     </td>
 </tr>